Charles Alden Black

 Charles Alden Black (March 6, 1919 – August 4, 2005) was an American businessman known for his work in aquaculture and oceanography as well as his marriage to Shirley Temple.

 Early life

-Black was born in Oakland, California, son of James Byers Black (1890-1965) and his wife, Katharine McElrath Black (1889-1984).
+Black was born in Oakland, California, son of James Byers Black (1890–1965) and Katharine McElrath Black (1889–1984).
 He had two siblings, James Byers Black Jr. and Kathryn Black Burk.
 Through his mother, he was a 4th great-grandson of John Sevier, a governor of Tennessee.
 He also descends from Mayflower passenger John Alden, which is where his middle name comes from, and a 5th great-grandson of Timothy Edwards, thus making him a 5th great-nephew of Jonathan Edwards.
 His father, James, was president and chairman of the Pacific Gas and Electric Company.

 He attended Hotchkiss School in Connecticut.

 Career

 He served in the U.S. Navy during World War II as an intelligence officer in the South Pacific.
 He again served during the Korean War as an intelligence officer.
 Black attended Harvard Business School for a year prior to joining the navy in 1941.
 After World War II, he received his MBA from Stanford University in 1946.
 Then in the late 1950s, he lived in Hawaii, working as an executive for Castle & Cooke and Dole Pineapple companies.
 By the end of the Korean War, he was a lieutenant commander.

 Black was an executive at the Stanford Research Institute (now known as SRI International) from 1952 to 1957 and with Ampex Corp from 1957 to 1965.
 In the 1960s, Black gravitated to what would become the bulk of his life's work—aquaculture and oceanography.
 He co-founded a hatchery for oysters and abalone and later created Mardela Corp., a fishery and hatchery company headquartered in Burlingame, California, which conducted ventures such as catfish and salmon farming.
 He later served as a consultant on maritime issues and served as a regent for Santa Clara University.